 Multicultural Knowledge of Mental Health Practices: Working With Hmong Americans

 Explore the history of Hmong people, and learn about their immigration, acculturation, identity, kinship and family.
-You can also begin understanding Hmong gender roles, religion and spirituality, beliefs about health and wellness education, counseling considerations, and other psychosociocultural influences.
+You will also begin understanding Hmong gender roles, religion and spirituality, beliefs about health and wellness education, counseling considerations, and other psycho-sociocultural influences.

 Benefits and Learning Outcomes

 - Understand relevant demographic, sociocultural, and political histories relevant to working with Hmong Americans